 *11. ATI TEAS Test V

 Applicants will be required to successfully pass the "Test of Essential Academic Skills" (TEAS) prior to entry into the program.
-For information on this test click here: TEAS Test -Test of Essential Academic Skills Information - 1-2013
+For information on this test click here: Test of Essential Academic Skills 10-2014

-The TEAS V Study Guide ($46) may be ordered from ATI from their website: ATITESTING.COM.
+The TEAS V Study Guide ($48) and online practice testing ($109 + S/H & tax for both the study guide and online practice) may be ordered from ATI from their website: ATITESTING.COM.

 College of Marin will be using the 5.0 version of the ATI TEAS Test.